-The political science courses are grouped into three areas, i.e. subfields: (1) American politics, (2) comparative politics, and (3) international relations.
-For the political science part of the major, students are required to select one area as a major subfield and one as a minor subfield.
-The corresponding introductory courses in both subfields must be taken, plus two electives in the major subfield and one in the minor subfield.
+For the political science part of the major, students must choose a Primary Subfield and a Secondary Subfield to study.
+The corresponding introductory courses in both subfields must be taken, plus two electives in the Primary Subfield and one in the Secondary Subfield.
+The subfields are as follows: